 A further recent study (Oullier, deGuzman, Jantzen, Lagarde, & Kelso, 2008) investigated whether effects of unintended coordination occur for tapping movements.
 Two individuals were instructed to tap a comfortable tempo with a finger.
 As in the previously described experiments they were either looking at each other’s tapping movements or had their eyes closed.
 Auditory signals indicated when participants should open or close their eyes.
 Again, the analysis of relative phase revealed that participants strongly tended to fall into synchrony (in-phase only).
 Surprisingly, two participants stayed entrained with each other even when they closed their eyes again after having seen each other’s movements.
 This finding conflicts with the view that interpersonal entrainment can be reduced to a coupling between oscillators because this would predict that each individual should return to their preferred tempo.
 Accordingly, Oullier et al. (2008) propose that a ‘social memory’ keeps participants synchronized when the visual input supporting the coupling is absent.

 Tognoli and colleagues (2007) adapted the tapping task described above to investigate whether there are specific neural markers of interpersonal entrainment in the human electroencephalogram (EEG).
 In particular, they simultaneously recorded EEG from two people who were looking or not looking at each other’s tapping (see above).
 The results demonstrated that two oscillatory EEG components in the range between 10 and 11 Hz, Phi1 and Phi2, specifically occur during interpersonal entrainment.
-Whereas Phi1 activation decreased with increasing coordination Phi2 activation increased with increasing .
+Whereas Phi1 activation decreased with increasing coordination Phi2 activation increased with increasing coordination.
 It remains to be seen whether Phi1 and Phi2 can be established as a general marker of interpersonal entrainment across different experimental settings.

 Issartel, Marin, & Cadopi, (2007) demonstrated that behavioural effects of interpersonal entrainment can even be obtained when participants are asked to freely move their forearms while explicitly instructed to ignore each other’s peripherally observed movements.
 Although under this instruction participants did not engage in the joint rhythmic movements characterizing the studies above, their individual motor signatures (preferred movement frequencies) became more similar when they peripherally observed each other’s movements.
 This demonstrates that individuals cannot resist subtle interpersonal entrainment effects for ‘freely chosen’ movements that look random and independent to an observer.